Top-Rated Houston Personal Injury Lawyers

-Who is at Fault:
+Who Is At Fault:

 A claims adjuster will attempt to argue you were the primary cause of the accident or will likely be determined to be in part responsible.
-This is the insurance company's effort to adjust your claim down.
+This is the insurance company’s effort to adjust your claim down.
 Any potential settlement by the insurance company will take this arbitrary percentage of fault into account.
-This is why you need to hire an experienced personal injury lawyer to educate the claims adjuster why the arbitrary percentage won't fly at the time of trial.
+This is why you need to hire an experienced personal injury attorney to educate the claims adjuster why the arbitrary percentage won’t fly at the time of trial.

-Injuries and Medical Treatment:
+Injuries And Medical Treatment:

 A major factor considered in valuing your bodily injury claim is the scope of your injuries and medical treatment.
 Insurance companies will evaluate the severity of your injuries and critique the extent, frequency and duration of medical treatment you have received and what will be needed in the future.
-Whether you timely received medical treatment after the accident (e.g., went to the emergency room or urgent care), made all your doctor's appointments or will require surgery are just a few factors insurance companies consider.
+Whether you timely received medical treatment after the accident (e.g., went to the emergency room or urgent care), made all your doctor’s appointments or will require surgery are just a few factors insurance companies consider.
 Insurance companies will use the absence or limited and delayed medical treatment against you to “adjust” the value of the bodily injury claim down.
-That is why it's critically important to not only seek an immediate medical evaluation, but also follow and complete the treatment plan prescribed by your doctor.
+That is why it is critically important to not only seek an immediate medical evaluation, but also follow and complete the treatment plan prescribed by your doctor.
 Doing this will protect your health and help preserve the value of your claim.

-Assessment of Witnesses:
+Assessment Of Witnesses:

 As part of its investigation, insurance companies and their lawyers will identify and speak to any witnesses.
 An assessment will be made as to how the individual will present as a witness should your claim proceed to trial.
 Questions such as: Did the individual actually witness the accident?
 Is the witness account consistent with your version of the accident?
 Is the witness an unbiased, third-party witness or a family member? are just a few that are considered in assessing your claim.
 In some instances, a case will require expert witnesses to be hired.
-It's critically important they are highly educated, skilled and present well as a witness on your behalf.
+It is critically important they are highly educated, skilled and present well as a witness on your behalf.
 Failing to identify supportive witnesses or those who make poor witnesses can impact the value of your case.
-Having an experienced personal injury lawyer to identify the right witnesses or challenging others through cross-examination can help preserve the value of your claim.
+Having an experienced personal injury attorney to identify the right witnesses or challenging others through cross-examination can help preserve the value of your claim.

 Venue is the location where your injury claim will go to trial if you file a lawsuit.
 Claims adjusters take this into account when assessing the value of your claim because some places are more favorable than others.
 Some claims adjusters may factor this component higher than other evaluation components in valuing a claim.
 Texas law is typically stringent on where a suit may be filed, but certain choices exist depending on the circumstances.
-An experienced personal injury lawyer can identify the best venue that is allowed by law and which will maximize the value of your claim.
+An experienced personal injury attorney can identify the best venue that is allowed by law and which will maximize the value of your claim.

-Assessment of Your Lawyer:
+Assessment Of Your Lawyer:

 Claims adjusters know an experienced personal injury lawyer can help an injury victim navigate through the complexities of personal injury law and expose the true motive of the claims adjuster – to save money for the insurance company.
 Claims adjusters also know that an experienced personal injury lawyer who has tried cases and is willing to take your case to trial will add more value to your claim.
-Questions such as: Who is the claimant's lawyer?
+Questions such as: Who is the claimant’s lawyer?
 Is he/she experienced in personal injury law?
 Has he/she tried cases? are often asked and evaluated.
-Claims adjusters want to know if your lawyer knows personal injury law or not, and if they are willing to take the case to trial, thereby potentially increasing their risk of an adverse judgment.
+Claims adjusters want to know if your attorney knows personal injury law or not, and if they are willing to take the case to trial, thereby potentially increasing their risk of an adverse judgment.

 The factors discussed above are intended only to highlight some of the major factors claims adjusters use to “adjust” your bodily injury claim.
 Additional factors such as the impact of certain legal codes, statutes and other laws on the claim as well as legal theories and potential defenses are also assessed.
 Insurance companies try to twist information in their favor.
 Our ex-insurance company lawyers are well-versed in defense tactics and strategies and can anticipate how the insurance company will react.
-We know what information they'll need and know how to present it to maximize your financial recovery.
+We know what information they need and know how to present it to maximize your financial recovery.